<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 There is a difference in acquiring orders and acquiring a client.
 You can acquire orders and not have acquired the client (or customer, as the case may be).

 Many business-to-business sales organizations get this wrong, especially when they need orders.
 They follow a sales process that is designed to obtain an order.
-They ask for an order, and in a lot of cases they get an order.
-But by doing so, they make it more difficult to acquire the client.
+They ask for an order, and in a lot of cases, they get an order.
+But by focusing solely on the immediate sale, they make it more difficult to achieve long-term sales acquisition and truly acquire the client.

-The client gives them a single, difficult to fill order (which some salespeople are naive enough to ask for).
+The client gives them a single, difficult-to-fill order (which some salespeople are naive enough to ask for).
 The client would give that order to any salesperson who asks.
-Or, the client is in a bind and can’t get what they want when they want it, so they offer the salesperson who has been hounding them for a chance to get his foot in the door an order so they can get out of a bind.
+Or, the client is in a bind and can’t get what they want when they want it, so they offer the salesperson who has been hounding them for a chance to get his foot in the door an order to alleviate their immediate issue.
+In both scenarios, this order is more about solving a short-term problem than making a genuine commitment to an acquisition client.

 Because the salesperson and their company behave transactionally, believing that they need orders, they get orders.
 But they don’t acquire the client, when acquiring the client would get them all of the orders (or at least a significant piece of business).
 When you behave transactionally, you define yourself as such.